AnaisAguiar1/Eutech/task_2/README.md

 <br>

-We are going to start with Linux.
-First of all we check that the ufw is installed and running, if it is not we can install it using the command ``"sudo apt-get install ufw"``, in our case we had it installed, we use the command ``"ufw status"`` to check if it was runnig, in case the ufw it's installed but not runnig we can start it with the command `"ufw enable"`.
+We first started with Linux.
+First of all we checked that the ufw was installed and running, if it is not we can install it using the command ``"sudo apt-get install ufw"``, in our case it was already installed.
+We used the command ``"ufw status"`` to check if it was running, in case the ufw is installed but not running, we can start it with the command `"ufw enable"`.

 ```
 sudo apt-get install ufw ----> To Install.